Whether you are already hooked on fly fishing or planning to cast your first nymph in the river, Hemsedal in Eastern Norway is a worthy destination.

 Apart from Hemsila, a fishing license ("fiskekort" in Norwegian) gives you access to three other rivers and no less than 18 lakes.
 Fly fishing courses and guided excursions are available, as are boat rentals and fishing equipment.
 A recommended day excursion is a trip to Holselva river, 45 minutes away by car, where you can catch big trout.

-From the 29 of May until the 15 of September, Hemsedal offers all kinds of unique fishing possibilities.
+From 1 June until 16 September, Hemsedal offers all kinds of unique fishing possibilities.

 The mountainous area of Hemsedal is located halfway between Oslo and Bergen, and only one hour from the Sognefjord.